Does My Child Need a Filling or a Crown?

 Common Types of Fillings for Children

 Typically, we recommend tooth fillings for children with small cavities.
-Getting a filling is a safe, standard dental procedure that will restore your child’s tooth and prevent further tooth decay.
+Getting a tooth filled is a safe, standard dental procedure that will restore your child’s smile and prevent further tooth decay.

 White fillings match the color of your child’s tooth enamel, so no one can tell they’ve had work done.